veerendranayak/redshift-workshop/lab2-dataload/README.md

 GROUP BY c_mktsegment;
 ````

-Let's create separate version of Customers and Orders
+Let's create separate versions of Customers and Orders
 ````
 create table orders_v as select * from orders;
 create table customer_v as select * from customer;
 ````
-Alter distribution to key
+Now we will assign a “key” distribution style to these new tables using the cust_key.
+This will immediately redistribute data amongst the nodes and slice.

 ````
 alter table orders_v alter diststyle key distkey o_custkey;
 alter table customer_v alter diststyle key distkey c_custkey;
 ````
 Running same select query on new set of tables
+Call this Query 2
 ````
 SELECT c_mktsegment, COUNT(o_orderkey) AS orders_count,
 AVG(o_totalprice) AS medium_amount,